 Impact of Weak Mobile App Security

 The above numbers provide enough motivation for hackers to exploit security loopholes in mobile applications and hackers try to leverage any or all of the following things from unsecured codes:

 Hackers gain login credentials of any website or device; for example, email, banking, social networking websites, etc. Anubis banking Trojan is a notorious example in this category, which enters the user’s device by downloading compromised apps, some of which are even hosted on the official app stores of Android.
 Once a device is infected, the Trojan forces it to send and receive SMSes, read contact lists, request permission to access device location, allow push notifications, and determine the IP address of the mobile connection along with access to personal files on the mobile device.

 Hackers can gain credit and debit card numbers to make bank transactions, particularly in cases where a one-time password is not required.
-In November 2019, Trend Micro discovered a banking Trojan called Ginp, which could steal user credentials and credit card information from a user’s device.
+Researchers from Kaspersky discovered a new version of the banking Trojan called Ginp, which could steal user credentials and credit card information from a user’s device.
 Its ability to take control of the SMS feature of the device allows it to manipulate banking functions.
 Its code was found to be manipulating 24 apps of Spanish banks.